-- 3.1 Fundamental principles of motivational techniques: Framework for facilitating change: Engaging, building rapport settling the person into a helpful conversation; focusing agreeing with the person a direction for the conversation; evoking elicits the person's own reasons to change; planning developing a change plan only when the person is ready to change. - 3.2 TWO motivational techniques that can support self-empowerment and decision making: Decisional balance, exploring ambivalence, sustain talk, change table, use of scaling questions, "typical day" and agenda mapping application. - 3.3 The processes of motivational interviewing that can support an individual to change their behaviour: The underlying 'spirit' of motivational interviewing; how motivational interviewing can help an individual to explore their readiness to change their health behaviour by use of the following principles: Working in partnership; acceptance of the clients situation and not judging their choices, absolute worth and potential of every individuals strengths and efforts; developing accurate empathy to show an active interest and working hard to understand the individuals position, showing compassion by promoting the individuals have within them what they need. - 3.4 How effective and ineffective use of motivational techniques can impact on the behaviour change outcome: Gaining consent; respecting individual choices; creating a supportive environment; promoting ongoing rapport; demonstrating openness, knowledge, attitudes and beliefs; respect the person's views and cultural perspectives; importance of confidentiality.
+- 3.1 Fundamental principles of motivational techniques: Framework for facilitating change: Engaging, building rapport settling the person into a helpful conversation; focusing agreeing with the person a direction for the conversation; evoking elicits the person's own reasons to change; planning developing a change plan only when the person is ready to change. - 3.2 TWO motivational techniques that can support self-empowerment and decision making: Decisional balance, exploring ambivalence, sustain talk, change table, use of scaling questions, "typical day" and agenda mapping application. - 3.3 The processes of motivational interviewing that can support an individual to change their behaviour: The underlying 'spirit' of motivational interviewing; how motivational interviewing can help an individual to explore their readiness to change their health behaviour by use of the following principles: Working in partnership; acceptance of the clients situation and not judging their choices, absolute worth and potential of every individual, autonomy of the individual to make their own choices, affirming the individuals strengths and efforts; developing accurate empathy to show an active interest and working hard to understand the individuals position, showing compassion by promoting the individuals welfare and evocation which is the belief that individuals have within them what they need. - 3.4 How effective and ineffective use of motivational techniques can impact on the behaviour change outcome: Gaining consent; respecting individual choices; creating a supportive environment; promoting ongoing rapport; demonstrating openness, knowledge, attitudes and beliefs; respect the person's views and cultural perspectives; importance of confidentiality.